USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

 The output files are pretty self-explanatory by their file names.
 Some are always generated while some are optional.
 The BCA_General_Inputs file contains a toggle to control generation of optional files & figures.

 Output files always generated are:
-    - preamble_ria_tables.xlsx which contains pivot tables that should correspond roughly to many of the tables presented in regulatory documents (tech and operating cost tables only, not pollution costs or benefits).
+    - cti_bca_preamble_ria_tables.xlsx which contains pivot tables that should correspond roughly to many of the tables presented in regulatory documents (tech and operating cost tables only, not pollution costs or benefits).
+This file also has annualized results.
-    - bca_costs_by_yearID.csv which contains data for every calendar year (yearID).
-    - bca_annual.xlsx which contains benefit and cost summaries for specific calendar years as specified in the BCA_General_Inputs file.
-    - bca_annualized.xlsx which contains annualized benefit and cost summaries through specific calendar years as specified in the BCA_General_Inputs file.
-    - bca_npv.xlsx which contains net present value benefit and cost summaries for specific calendar years as specified in the BCA_General_Inputs file.
-    - ages.csv which contains the required, calculated and estimated warranty and useful life ages.
+    - cti_bca_estimated_ages.csv which contains the required, calculated and estimated warranty and useful life ages.
-    - vmt_weighted_emission_repair_owner_cpm.csv which contains weighted cost per mile emission repair results by sourcetype/regclass/fueltype.
+    - cti_bca_vmt_weighted_emission_repair_cpm.csv which contains weighted cost per mile emission repair results by sourcetype/regclass/fueltype.
-    - vmt_weighted_fuel_cpm.csv which contains weighted cost per mile fuel costs results by sourcetype/regclass/fueltype.
+    - cti_bca_vmt_weighted_fuel_cpm.csv which contains weighted cost per mile fuel costs results by sourcetype/regclass/fueltype.
-    - vmt_weighted_def_cpm.csv which contains weighted cost per mile diesel exhaust fluid costs results by sourcetype/regclass/fueltype.
+    - cti_bca_vmt_weighted_def_cpm.csv which contains weighted cost per mile diesel exhaust fluid costs results by sourcetype/regclass/fueltype.
+    - cti_bca_repair_cpm_details.csv which contains details of calculations used to estimate repair costs per mile.
+    - cti_bca_fleet_averages.csv which contains average results for all vehicles by calendar year/model year/age.
+    - cti_bca_fleet_totals.csv which contains total results for all vehicles by calendar year/model year/age.
     - summary_log.csv which contains the version number of the tool, date and time statistics for the run and input file data specific to the run.

-Optional output files are:
-    - bca_all_calcs.csv which contains data for every calendar year (yearID) and vehicle age (ageID) by option/sourcetype/regclass/fueltype.
-Generation of this file is controlled via user interaction during runtime.
-It can be a very large file depending on the number of alternatives.
-    - inventory_annual_IncludedModelYears.xlsx which contains annual inventory summaries for specific calendar years as specified in the BCA_General_Inputs file (for model years included in the analysis).

-Optional output figures are:
-    - the toggle generate_emissionrepair_cpm_figures will generate a figure showing the emission repair cost/mile results for each vehicle for the model years entered.
-Note that there are ~50 vehicles so entering 2 model years results in ~100 figures.
-    - the toggle generate_BCA_ArgsByOption_figures will generate separate high level cost results with one figure for each alternative (4 alternatives results in 4 figures).
-    - the toggle generate_BCA_ArgByOptions_figures will generate separate high level cost results with one figure showing all alternatives for each individual cost metric.

 A folder called "run_results" will be created within the outputs folder that contains the output files described above.
-If figures are generated, they will be saved to figures subfolder in run_results.
+A subfolder called "figures" will be created where figures are saved.
 A folder called "modified_inputs" is also created which holds modified versions of the input files.
 Those modifications include reshaping of the input files along with conversions of the dollar-based inputs into a consistent dollar basis.
 A folder called "run_inputs" is also created which holds a direct copy/paste of all input files used for the given run.